 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The best way to make a zit go away fast is to apply a dab of benzoyl peroxide, which you can buy at a drug store in cream, gel or patch form, says Shilpi Khetarpal, MD.
-It works by killing bacteria that clogs pores and causes inflammation.
-You can buy it in concentrations ranging from 2.5% to 10%.
+The best way to make a zit go away fast is to apply a dab of benzoyl peroxide, which you can buy at a drug store in cream, gel or patch form, says dermatologist Shilpi Khetarpal, MD.
+It works by killing bacteria that clog pores and cause inflammation.
+It’s available in concentrations ranging from 2.5% to 10%.

 “It’s inexpensive, it’s been around for many years and it’s very effective,” Dr. Khetarpal says.

 But there’s one caveat: If you keep using it over and over again on the same spot, it may dry out or irritate your skin.
 So, if your skin is sensitive, choose a product with a lower concentration of benzoyl peroxide.

 Salicylic acid is a beta-hydroxy acid that helps both unclog pores and gently exfoliate your skin.
 It’s used in all sorts of acne-busting products, from cleansers, lotions and toners to serums and pimple patches.
 Whether you’re locked in a battle of wits against a single whitehead or a horde of them, it’s always a good idea to have salicylic acids somewhere in your daily skin care routine.